-1.3.
-Your obligations to report
+Your obligations to report 1.3.

 While we set out below circumstances in which the legislation requires reporting of particular child protection issues, the College requires you to report any concern you may have about the safety, welfare or wellbeing of a child or young person to the Principal or the relevant leader/coordinator.